-As process serving professionals, we know our role in the legal system.
+As process serving professionals, our private investigators know their role in the legal system.
 We work in every county nationwide.
 We live and breathe the laws, both local and federal, so we know how not to break them.
 We know how to deliver you valid written proof of service, good in court to establish the defendant or witness received the papers.

 If you wanted to serve someone, where would you start?
 What if your hard-to-find individual left no trace behind?
 If it’s your case, you CAN’T serve the papers yourself.
 Maybe the business you’re looking for is in a secure building.
 We know all the legal ways around those issues.
 We can serve just about anyone, anywhere.
 We have databases, so when we search for a defendant, we know who we are looking for and where to look.
 Our resources are formidable, and we know how to outwit even the most slippery people.
 And we will do it without trespassing.